-Living DNA shines when it comes to the results.
+Living DNA shines when it comes to the test results.
 With an easy-to-use interface, you can explore your Family Ancestry, Motherline, and Fatherline.
-These results are powered by the three different types of DNA tests that Living DNA employs: autosomal, mitochondrial, and y-chromosome, respectively.
-Considering that the y-chromosomal is what genetically defines a biological male, this form of testing is not available to genetic females.
+These test results are powered by the three different types of DNA tests that Living DNA employs: autosomal DNA, mitochondrial DNA, and y-chromosome, respectively.
+Considering that the y-chromosome is what genetically defines a biological male, this form of testing is not available to genetic females.

-Clicking your Family Ancestry displays the complex yet approachable information that your genes reveal about your ancestry.
-It starts by showing you the home regions of your more recent ancestors, within 10 generations, or roughly 300 years.
+Clicking your Family Ancestry displays the complex yet approachable personal information that your genes reveal about your ancestry.
+It starts by showing you the regional breakdown of your more recent ancestors, within 10 generations, or roughly 300 years.
 Also, you can toggle the level of confidence you’d like to see in their estimates.
 The estimates span from a wide-ranging overview to a strict ‘Cautious’ filter.

-Living DNA also has a timeline map that illustrates how your ancient ancestors moved through the world to where you are today.
-This is a particularly exciting way to see how and where your DNA history evolved throughout the ages and for specific points in history.
+Living DNA also has a migration map that illustrates how your ancient ancestors moved through the world to where you are today.
+This is a particularly exciting way to see how and where your family history evolved throughout the ages and for specific points in time.

 How accurate is this?
 Anything based on past human behavior is not exactly a precise science; at worst, it isn’t much more than speculation.
 But, for most of our history, humans have moved slowly.
 They frequently lived their entire lives within a few kilometers from where they were born.
 This has helped to pinpoint specific regions as generational homelands through historical and genetic records.

-Above all, no genetic test can give you a 100% guarantee of where your ancestors lived.
+Above all, no genetic testing can give you a 100% guarantee of where your ancestors lived.
 Even though it could, you're still looking for large regions the majority of the time; think countries rather than counties.
 Luckily, Living DNA also includes a sub-regional breakdown in addition to their larger regional breakdown.

-While your results are based primarily on comparisons to millions of other tests, including those with well-established family trees, they're still quotes.
-Thankfully, Living DNA allows for those who haven’t purchased their kit to upload their raw data.
+While your DNA results are based primarily on comparisons to millions of other tests, including those with well-established family trees, they're still quotes.
+Thankfully, Living DNA’s tests allow those who haven’t purchased their DNA testing kits to upload their raw data.
 As a result, this expands their network and increases their accuracy while providing details to Uploaders that competitors can’t offer.

 The more folks that take genealogical DNA tests, the more accurate they become.
-Living DNA exemplifies this by providing their insight on raw DNA data.
-On top of it all, they provide a lifetime of updates as their databases grow.
+Living DNA exemplifies this by providing their insight on DNA raw data.
+On top of it all, they provide a lifetime of updates as their DNA databases grow.

-Each cell in your body contains at least two types of DNA: autosomal and mitochondrial.
-Consequently, the ‘autosome’ is a mix of DNA that you received from your mother and father.
+Each cell in your body contains at least two types of DNA: autosomal DNA and mitochondrial DNA.
+Consequently, the ‘autosome’ is a mix of DNA that you received from your paternal line and maternal line.

 The mitochondria are the energy generators of the cell, brought along with a mother’s egg at the time of conception.
 These peculiar cellular components have their own set of DNA, always transferred from mother to child.